fabio1079/kiskadee/README.md

 ### Running

-Kiskadee read environment variables from  the `util/kiskadee.conf` file.
+Kiskadee reads environment variables from  the `util/kiskadee.conf` file.
-If everything goes well till now, open the kiskadee.conf file, and set as active (`active = yes`) only the *example_fetcher*, the other fetchers will stay as `active = no`.
+If everything goes well till now, open the *kiskadee.conf* file, and set as active (`active = yes`) only the *example_fetcher*, the other fetchers will stay as `active = no`.